projecte-aina/docg-pipeline/README.md

 ## Roadmap
 - [ ] Enable option to download XML files.
 - [ ] Enable option to download PDF files.
-- [ ] Develop an orquestator for the three steps.
+- [X] Develop an orquestator for the three steps.

-## Contributing
-If you

 ## License
-For open source projects, say how it is licensed.
+Apache 2.0

 ## Contact
 Jorge Palomar - jorge.palomar@bsc.es
+Language Technologies Unit - langtech@bsc.es

 ## Acknowledgments
 This tool is the result of the project with reference 2022/TL22/00215337 funded by the Ministry of Economic Affairs and Digital Transformation and by the Recovery, Transformation and Resilience Plan - Funded by the European Union - NextGenerationEU.